xskurl02/Digital-electronics-1/Labs/03-Vivado/README.md

 # Lab 3: Introduction to Vivado

 ## Part One
-### Table with connection of 16 slide switches and 16 LEDs on Nexys A7 board.
+### Table with connection of 16 slide switches and 16 LEDs on Nexys A7 board

 |  **Switch**    |**Connection**|    **LED**   |**Connection**|
 | 	:-:	 | 	:-: 	|      :-:     |      :-:     |